algorand/go-algorand/docs/participation_key_lifecycle.md

 for their validity range, in addition to state proof secrets for each and every state proof round (a state proof is not created every round).
 Because there are separate keys for each action we sometimes refer to the voting keys as **OneTimeKeys**.
-After each key is used, the secret is permenantly deleted from the node.
+After each key is used, the secret is permanently deleted from the node.
 This is a security property that eliminates the possibility of votes being changed in the event a node becomes compromised at a later date.
-This helps ensure finality even if a serious security breech were to occur.
+This helps ensure finality even if a serious security breach were to occur.

 Aside from the **Registration** event, keys are completely decoupled from the account secrets.
 This is another security property.
 A securely managed account